 In many countries, the “ready made metal plates to write your seed” can be hard to find and/or expensive.
 Save yourself time and cash: use something else.

 Something like this: amazon.com/dp/B07D7VV7DK/, or on the Spanish Amazon amazon.es/gp/product/B08BZGP529/

 Engraving Tools for Metal Plates

 Stamps: I do not like stamps as when softer than the plate, they’ll easily get damaged (flattened) and become unusable.
-Additionally in some countries it can be difficult to have access to the required stamps whereas rotary tools are easier to find.
+Additionally in some countries it can be difficult to have access to the required stamps, rotary tools are easier to find.

 Where To Store Your Seed Phrase?

 Storage location is actually a harder question than storage medium in my opinion.
-A few common solutions I came across:
+This is a common solutions I came across:

-- Split your seed in several parts and put each part in a different location
+Split your seed phrase in several parts and put each part in a different location

 Regarding locations, sky is the limit, the more creative the better.

 Some people also use bank safe as a storage location.
 Quite ironic, but hey, why not.